Tuesday, January 20, 2026

 Star TV used Western-made broadcast technology, infrastructure and expertise not previously used in a media landscape in some Asian regions dominated by state-run media.

-Before Star TV, television assets in some Asian regions used isolated and enclosed news sets.
+Before Star TV, television assets in some Asian nations used isolated and enclosed news sets.

-Spurred by Star TV, television assets in some Asian regions have started to use newsroom-as-set trends based upon CNN.
+Spurred by Star TV, television assets in some Asian nations have started to use newsroom-as-set trends based upon CNN.

 iTV, which was the first television service to be operated independently on the UHF band in Thailand, broke from tradition by adopting the CNN-style newsroom-as-set trend upon its 1996 launch.